JonnySpruce/striot-nodes/README.md

 - [Node.js](https://nodejs.org/en/)
 - [Node-RED](https://nodered.org/)
-- Node-RED must have been run at least once using the `node-red` command in the terminal.
+- Node-RED must have been run at least once using the `node-red` command in the terminal

+Recommended:

+- [StrIoT GUI](https://github.com/JonnySpruce/striot-gui) tool - generates a stream processing application from the Node-RED export using these nodes

 ### Installation